pedrocmoita/pedrocmoita/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying IT at University of Cience in Lisbon, Portugal.
-- 🌱 &nbsp; Learning more about SASS, Figma and Blender.
+- 🌱 &nbsp; Fron-end enthusiast.
+Learning more about SASS, Figma and Blender.

 <h3> 🛠 &nbsp;Tech Stack</h3>